When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 However, the former smartphone maker didn't leave its users high and dry by turning their devices into a paperweight.
 It promised three iterations of Android updates for premium devices released in 2019 and later, including G series, V series, VELVET, and Wing.
 Meanwhile, certain 2020 models, such as the LG Stylo and K series, only got two years of updates.

-In other words, if you have any pending software upgrades for your LG smartphone, you have about two months to install them.
+In other words, if you have any pending software upgrades for your LG smartphone, today is the last day to install them.
 "As we will no longer provide application updates, you will not be able to download default applications deleted upon initialization," the company cautioned.

 Next Article